-- H5.8.1 The Premier Gateway Scoped Subwatershed Study was undertaken in conjunction with preparation of this Secondary Plan in order to characterize the terrestrial and aquatic ecology, stream systems and surface water and groundwater resources, refine the Natural Heritage System, assist with development of the land use plan, determine the impacts from development and address the associated requirements and opportunities for mitigation and management.
+- H5A.8.1 The Premier Gateway Scoped Subwatershed Study was undertaken in conjunction with preparation of this Secondary Plan in order to characterize the terrestrial and aquatic ecology, stream systems and surface water and groundwater resources, refine the Natural Heritage System, assist with development of the land use plan, determine the impacts from development and address the associated requirements and opportunities for mitigation and management.
 All new development in the Secondary Plan area will generally comply with the recommendations of the Premier Gateway Scoped Subwatershed Study.
-No amendments to the Secondary Plan will be required to implement the recommendations of the Premier Gateway Scoped Subwatershed Study. - H5.8.2 A Subwatershed Impact Study will be required in support of a complete development application.
+No amendments to the Secondary Plan will be required to implement the recommendations of the Premier Gateway Scoped Subwatershed Study. - H5A.8.2 A Subwatershed Impact Study will be required in support of a complete development application.
 The goal of the Subwatershed Impact Study will be to achieve a greater level of detail in the integration of land use, servicing, stormwater management and the Natural Heritage System.
-The study area for the Subwatershed Impact Study should be based on subcatchment areas but could be modified or consolidated subject to the approval of the Town, in conjunction with Conservation Halton and the Region of Halton.
+The study area for the Subwatershed Impact Study should be based on subcatchment areas but could be modified or consolidated subject to the approval of the Town, in consultation with Conservation Halton and the Region of Halton. - H5A.8.3 Greater detail regarding the matters to be addressed by the Subwatershed Impact Studies is outlined in Appendix A and should be incorporated into the Terms of Reference for the Subwatershed Impact Study.
+The Terms of Reference will be refined on an individual basis and subject to the approval of the Town, in consultation with Conservation Halton and the Region of Halton.